Cisco Webex Contact Centre Has No Native Payment Capture

 Card data never enters your Cisco infrastructure

-DTMF tones are stripped before reaching your Webex Contact Centre, recording platform, or analytics systems
+Card digits are captured inside Shuttle's certified environment, not your Webex Contact Centre, recording platform, or analytics systems

 Call recordings contain no cardholder data